 What is Amniotic Fluid Made Of?

-In the initial stages of pregnancy, amniotic fluid embolism is normally water from your body.
+In the initial stages of pregnancy, amniotic fluid is normally water from your body.
 However, after about 20 weeks, mainly of the liquid comes from the baby’s urine, as they swallow and release the liquid naturally.
 It also includes hormones, nutrients, carbohydrates, lipids, and antibodies.

 Where Is Amniotic Fluid Found?